Make a Change

 A club where people approaching retirement make a change in their community while learning how to manage change in their own lives

-MY ROLE - I developed the concept throughout the process with our team and designed the visual materials including the logo and storyboard.
-I facilitated a session with 12 local people and brought the learning from the session to the team and clients.
+MY ROLE - I developed the concept throughout the process with our team, designed the visual materials, and facilitated a set of prototyping sessions with key stakeholders.
+I lead the project to support the delivery organisation to prototype the model in their region.

 1. Develop the concept